jackthehatguy/laptop_knights/README.md

 designed as representations of our typical play-styles, and the wacky worlds express the storytelling of our GMs.
 Our goal with this game is not to produce an award-winning AAA-competing indie title.
-We just want to make something that we will enjoy creating, and _hopefully_, one day we will be able to play it.
+We just want to make something that we will enjoy creating, and hopefully, one day, we will be able to play it.

 It's still heavily a work-in-progress, and it may be years before the project is completed (the game is a lower priority than pretty much everything else).